apache/airflow/TESTING.rst

   to complete), mark them with the ```@pytest.markers.long_running`` marker.
   Such tests are skipped by default unless you specify the ``--long-running`` flag to pytest.

-* The system test itself (python class) does not have any logic.
+* The system test itself (Python class) does not have any logic.
 Such a test runs the DAG specified by its ID.
 This DAG should contain the actual DAG logic to execute.
 Make sure to define the DAG in ``providers/<SYSTEM_NAME>/example_dags``.
 These example DAGs are also used to take some snippets of code out of them when documentation is generated.
 So, having these